 Some scholars claim that Emily Bronte was a lifelong anorexic.
-Her early bouts with starvation came when she was sent away from home, at boarding school, and later in teaching positions.
-She hated employment, the grueling routine set by others, and pined for the liberty she found at Haworth and on her long hikes through the moors.
+Her early bouts of starvation came when she was sent away from home, at boarding school, and later in teaching positions.
+She hated formal employment, the grueling routine set by others, and pined for the liberty she found at Haworth and on her long hikes through the moors.

 The Enigmatic Emily Bronte

 Of course, we will never really know Emily Bronte.
 She was a private person and an amazingly creative individual.
 How ironic that this standoffish, reclusive woman, who called solitude liberty, who lived her life mostly friendless, came to be so beloved by so many today.
 If Asperger's syndrome made Emily the unique individual and gifted writer that she was, the condition, though it caused her suffering during her life, was a gift to literature and humanity.

 Question: Who was Dr. Nicholls in relation to the Bronte sisters?

 Answer: Charlotte Bronte married her father's curate Arthur Bell Nicholls in 1854.
 Patrick Bronte was at first opposed to the marriage but later relented.
 The marriage was short-lived as Charlotte died from complications of pregnancy before their first anniversary.